chenxm1986/nicslu/README.md

 Introduction: NICSLU is a high-performance and robust software package for solving large-scale sparse linear systems of equations (Ax = b) on multi-core shared-memory machines.
 It is written by C, and can be easily used in C/C++ programs.
 NICSLU is well suited for SPICE-based circuit simulation problems.

 Performance of NICSLU: Sequential NICSLU is about `2-3X (on average) faster than KLU`.
-Parallel NICSLU is about `10X (on average) faster than KLU`.
+Parallel NICSLU (using 16 threads) is `more than 10X (on average) faster than KLU`.
 When using the same number of threads, NICSLU is about `2X (on average) faster than PARDISO`.
 NICSLU is much faster than UMFPACK and SuperLU.
 NICSLU is even about `10X faster (on average) than latest GPU-based solvers`.
 Note that all these speedups are average values based on our evaluations on circuit simulation problems.
 Please download [results.pdf](https://github.com/chenxm1986/nicslu/blob/master/results.pdf) (from an old version) for the results and comparisons.
 NICSLU is also proven to be high-performance in several state-of-the-art SPICE-based commercial simulators from several famous EDA companies.
 Some techniques have been adopted in domestic EDA software.

 NICSLU features the following innovatory techniques.
 (1) Better-than-AMD matrix ordering, which reduces about 30-40% floating-point operations than conventional AMD.